imsouza/multithreading/README.md

 # Multithreading C

-An application to display the results of processing a value using threads in C with the pthread library
+A program to demonstrate the processing of a value using threads in C with the pthread library

 ## Usage